mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 For instance: my event needs to change.
 [Now what](https://groups.google.com/forum/#!topic/axonframework/oszj_jAzoHg)?

-have code that can handle both versions of the events use event upcasting
+- have code that can handle both versions of the events
+- use event upcasting
-Make the new fields Optional with sane default values notice when an event has changed too much and should become a new type of event
+- Make the new fields Optional with sane default values
+- notice when an event has changed too much and should become a new type of event

 You tell this to your maintenance department.
 Don’t be surprised to see confused faces.
-They are used to upgrade scripts.
+They are used to database upgrade scripts which run together with the deployment of the enhanced application.
 They have tools for that.
 Now this doesn’t mean it’s the only way or the best way, but it’s what you’ll face in practice.

 I guess this is a general issue.
 As developers, maintenance is not always the first thing on our mind when developing applications.
 But the maintenance phase actually costs 40 - 80% of the total lifecycle cost of the application.
 Just let that sink in… Your teams development efforts are easily doubled or even tripled during maintenance...
 Robert Glass came up with the 60/60 rule after a meta study of software costs.
 On average 60% of the software cost is spend during maintenance of which 60% is consumed by enhancements (error correction consumes ~ 20%).